-As on the date of this Draft Prospectus, our Company has no registered copyright(s) in India.
-Further, our Company has made the following applications for registering the following copyright:
+As on the date of this Prospectus, our Company has made the following applications for registering the following copyright:

-Sr. No Particulars of Copyright Application Number Date of Application Status 1.
-SIF SUPER IRON FOUNDRY 136910 September 14, 2024 Pending
+Sr. No. Particulars of Copyright Application Number Date of Application Status 1.
+SIF SUPER IRON FOUNDRY 136910 September 14, 2024 Objected